-When fully implemented and operational, we believe the measures described above will remediate the material weaknesses we have identified in our internal control over financial reporting, as well as our disclosure controls and procedures.
-However, as described above, management does not believe that these corrective measures have been operative for a sufficient period of time to warrant independent testing of their effectiveness and therefore, does not believe that all of the material weaknesses described above have been remediated.
-The Company intends to fully test the remedial measures that it has implemented to determine whether the Company's internal control over financial reporting and system of disclosure controls and procedures are effective.
+We believe the control measures described above have been implemented and will remediate the material weaknesses we have identified in our internal control over financial reporting, as well as our disclosure controls and procedures once the controls have been operating effectively for a sufficient period of time.
 We are committed to continuing to improve our internal control processes and will continue to diligently and vigorously review our financial reporting controls and procedures.
 As we continue to evaluate and work to improve our internal control over financial reporting, our management may determine to take additional measures.